April 29, 2025

 • Entire window to record the app or browser window you're currently working in

-How to screen record with Chromebook’s built-in screen recorder
+How to use Chromebook's built-in screen recorder

 Here's how to use Chromebook's screen recording feature.